 Residents of Maryland’s 1st Congressional District might wonder why their representative, the conservative Republican Andy Harris, would support a European political leader who wants to turn what remains of his country’s once-promising post-Soviet democracy into something like Vladimir Putin’s Russia.

 I thought most of us believed Russia to be a repressive country, fundamentally at odds with our democratic ideals.
 Life in that nation has loosened up since the Cold War, but if you asked 1,000 Americans if they would choose to become permanent residents of Putinstan, I’m pretty sure 999 of them would say no.

 So why would Andy Harris feel a need to defend Viktor Orban, the autocratic ruler of Hungary, who, in 2014, famously pledged to turn his country into an “illiberal democracy,” like Russia, by centralizing power, controlling the news media, and cracking down on academic freedom and dissent?

-“Orban has transformed the country,” says Paul Lendvai, author of “Orban: Hungary's Strongman,” published in the United States this month by Oxford University Press.
+“Orban has transformed the country,” says Paul Lendvai, author of “Orban: Europe’s New Strongman,” published in the United States this month by Oxford University Press.
 “He has pioneered a new model that Hungarian scholars define as a ‘half democracy in decline’ or a ‘soft autocracy,’ combining crony capitalism with far-right rhetoric, gerrymandering the electoral system, subjugating the free press and curbing the judiciary.
 He has achieved a sweeping concentration of power.”

 Orban has also taken a hard line on immigrants, calling for “ethnic homogeneity” and a global alliance against migration.
 He has made George Soros, the Hungarian-born billionaire and the right’s favorite bogeyman, practically an enemy of the state.
 He has blamed Soros for the flood of refugees from majority Muslim countries into Europe.